Gucci takes a kinky turn; Dolce&Gabbana give a jungle roar

 Iggy Pop, A$AP Rocky and Jared Leto filled the front row for the show within a show that gave a kinky turn to Gucci’s equestrian heritage and railed against uniforms as a liberty-depriving force.

-To start: Immobile models were conveyed down a moving runway wearing white canvas straitjackets - the most extreme expression of the uniforms that Alessandro Michele called “a strong sign of oppression.”
+To start: Immobile models were conveyed down a moving runway wearing white canvas straitjackets, a screed by Alessandro Michele against the uniform which he called “a strong sign of oppression” most potently represented by the straitjacket.

-Then, after the electricity suddenly cut out, the more conventional - in the Michele-Gucci sense - show began in reverse direction on the runway.
-Michele said the power outage and shift in moods were intended to show fashion as a restorer of freedom.
+Then, the electricity suddenly cut out, and a more conventional - in the Michele-Gucci sense - runway show began in reverse direction.
+Michele said the sudden power outage and shift in moods were intended to show fashion as a restorer of freedom.

 The collection and staging were sparer and less eccentric than his usual fare.
 Michele, who has completely upended the Gucci design language during his tenure, finally employed the equestrian motifs that are core to Gucci’s identity.